sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

 Whether you're using the embedded version of etcd for Sensu or an external etcd instance, embedded etcdctl must be installed the system you use to generate a snapshot.
 Read the [etcd installation documentation][4] to install etcdctl.

-Run the following command to take a snapshot of the Sensu etcd database:
+Run the following command to take a snapshot of Sensu's embedded etcd database:

-To create a snapshot of Sensu's embedded etcd, do the following:

-To create a snapshot of Sensu's embedded etcd, do the following:

 {{< language-toggle >}}